 Take inventory of your possessions

-As soon as you decided to move, begin taking inventory of everything in your home and have your spouse do the same.
-People often have more than they realize, such as kitchenware, clothes, books, audio and video equipment, pictures, sports equipment and artwork -- all the items that make your living space a home.
+As soon as you decide to move, begin taking inventory of everything in your home and have your spouse do the same.
+People often have more than they realize.
+Writing down your home inventory can help you to better understand your volume and valuation.
 Be sure to include wedding gifts such as china, crystal, electronics and other home items that might be stored elsewhere.

 Get rid of what you don't need